marcusmack/Gathering-all-my-browse-histories-together/README.md

 newRecordswoDup = newRecords.drop_duplicates('url',keep='last')
 ```

-No more duplicates in the DF now.
-Then we should decide which record needs to be inserted or updated according to whether the url is already in the `History` table.
-We can do that by adding a new column called `newUrl` and set the default value to `0` which means the record is **not** new url.
+There should be no duplicates in the DF now.

+Now, we should decide which record needs to be inserted or updated according to whether the url is already in the `History` table.
+We can do that by adding a new column called `newUrl` and set the default value to `0` which means the record is **not** a new url.
 Then we can select the urls that are not in the `Hisotry` table and assign value `1` to them.
 ```python
 newRecordswoDup['newUrl'] = 0